donpowers/BeeMgtApp-Api/README.md

 1. Determine what DB tables are required and relationships
 2. Build out rails scaffold for new tables to support features.
-3. Deployed online, where the rest of the world can access it.
-4. Implement routes and controllers along with curl scripts for support features.
+3. Implement routes and controllers along with curl scripts for support features.
-5. Add 'current_user' support.
+4. Add 'current_user' support.
-6. Build custom route(return on those hives for the user logged in)
+5. Build custom route(return on those hives for the user logged in)
-7. Deploy repo to production site.
+6. Deploy repo to production site.

 I followed my project approach as listed above.
 It worked well.
 I had only a few challenges: current user support and heroku deploy.
 Working